ALTIBASE/Documents/ReleaseNotes/eng/Altibase_7_3_0_0_1_Release_Notes.md

 ###### Replication Restrictions Between Altibase 7.1 and Altibase 7.3

-Because the replication protocol version has been changed, DDL synchronization are not supported between Altibase 7.1 and Altibase 7.3.
+Because the replication protocol version has been changed, DDL synchronization is not supported between Altibase 7.1 and Altibase 7.3.

-Because the database binary version has been changed, offline replication are not supported between Altibase 7.1 and Altibase 7.3.
+Because the database binary version has been changed, offline replication is not supported between Altibase 7.1 and Altibase 7.3.

 ###### Replication Restrictions Between Altibase 6.5.1 and Altibase 7.3